-Get Help or Ask for Help
+Ask for Specific Help

-Most likely as the mother you are the babies primary care giver, especially if you are breastfeeding.
-But YOU have to take care of yourself and ask for help.
-Maybe that is having a friend come watch your little one so you can take a long, hot shower or even go get your nails done.
+As the mother you are (most likely) the baby’s primary care giver, especially if you are breastfeeding.
+But YOU have to take care of yourself and ask for help—this often sounds cliche but it is true.
+Maybe that is having a friend come watch your little one so you can take a long, hot shower or bath.
 Maybe its getting takeout or actually taking your neighbor up on that home cooked meal.
-Maybe you need to pump daily and have someone else take over one of your baby’s feedings.
-Don’t be afraid to ask for help, people truly do want to help and encourage you!
-Remember, you are not weak for asking for help, you are strong enough to realize that you will be a better mom and human when you do!
+Maybe you need to pump daily and have someone else take over one of your baby’s feedings (breastfeeding creates such an intense bond, but sometimes that beauty is also draining).

-Figure Out a Consistent Eating Routine
+Figure Out a Consistent Postpartum Eating Routine

 Breathe and Go for a Walk